 Urban Forestry Framework Plan

 The City of Grants Pass has numerous existing tree programs and is a Tree City USA.
 While the city's existing tree programs are positive, it is not clear whether the individual programs were working collectively to most effectively provide the benefits of urban trees.
-The City conducted analysis to contribute to the development of an Urban Forestry Plan to increase the benefits of:
+The City conducted an analysis to contribute to the development of an Urban Forestry Plan to increase the benefits of:

 - Air and water pollution reduction